 Calcium is obtained through diet while Vitamin D3 is synthesized from UVB rays hitting the skin.
 Vitamin D3 can also come through diet, but, in nature, this is a minor source.
 The chameleon’s body naturally limits production from UVB, but there is no check and balance for dietary D3.
 Too little calcium and vitamin D3 will produce, among other problems, Metabolic Bone Disease, which is like Rickett’s in humans.
 Bones are not hard enough.
 They can be “rubbery” and will break easily.
 This results in weak legs, broken jaws and curved spines.
 Too much calcium and/or D3 can create organ failure and edema (excess fluid in the body).

 Since every set-up will be different it is impossible to give a universal supplementation schedule.
 If you are buying a captive bred chameleon just ask your breeder for their recommendation.
 And remember supplementation and the UVB bulb are intricately tied together so any discussion of supplementation without mention of the UVB bulb is incomplete.
 The UVB bulb and vitamin D3 component in the supplement must be balanced.
 So if your breeder gives you a supplementation schedule that works for him or her, then make sure you replicate their UVB set up as well.
 If you don’t have a breeder you are working with I will give examples of two extremes.
 Align your supplementation with the one that fits your situation best and adjust as needed.
-With exposure to natural sunlight I have had good experience with dusting heavily gutloaded feeders with calcium and no D3 twice a week for montanes, veiled, and panther chameleons.
+With exposure to natural sunlight I have had good experience with dusting heavily gutloaded feeders with Arcadia EarthPro-A that has calcium and no D3 twice a week for Jackson’s, veiled, and panther chameleons.
 The most successful completely indoor panther chameleon breeding program, Kammerflage Kreations, uses T8 Reptisun 5.0 UVB bulbs through screen for a UVB level of 30 to 50 uw/cm2 and a dusting schedule of Rhapashy Calcium Plus on gutloaded insects every feeding.
 I would suggest substituting Rhapashy Calcium with Lo D3 for indoor keeping of montanes such as Jackson’s Chameleons.

 To supplement with a powder, place the feeders in a bag or cup with a small amount of power, gently shake the bag/cup to lightly coat the feeder, and then feed it to your chameleon.
 Over supplementation can lead to as many problems as supplementation can prevent so do not think more is better and overdo it.